Met Safer Schools officer pleads guilty to child sex offences

 The Met said no evidence had linked any of Chehab's offending to his role.

-The Met said PC Chehab joined the force in March 2020 and was attached to the North Area Command Unit, serving as a Safer Schools officer in a secondary school in Enfield between May and August 2021.
+The Met said the PC joined the force in March 2020 and was attached to the North Area Command Unit, serving as a Safer Schools officer in a secondary school in Enfield between May and August 2021.

-The family of a 16-year-old girl raised concerns with police in July 2021, reporting she had recently been in a relationship with PC Chehab which they believed began when she was 15.
+The family of a 16-year-old girl raised concerns with police in July 2021, reporting she had recently been in a relationship with Chehab which they believed began when she was 15.

 Chehab was arrested in August 2021 and he was placed on restricted duties, including having to work within the confines of a police building in a non public-facing role, and having no contact with schools or children.